Apply to Paralegal

 • One general education political science class*

-*Be sure the general education courses you choose satisfy the legal assistant and paralegal programs’ requirements.
+*Be sure the general education courses you choose satisfy the paralegal programs’ requirements.
 Check the catalog or talk to our program advisor if you have questions about which program is a better choice to meet your goals.

 • If you have a prior degree or courses you want to transfer to PCC from another college, submit your official transcripts to PCC.